-All maintained schools must meet the requirements set out in section 78 of the Education Act 2002 and promote the spiritual, moral, social and cultural (SMSC) development of their pupils.
-In 2014, the DfE reinforced that schools need: ‘to create and enforce a clear and rigorous expectation … to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs’.
+All maintained schools must meet the requirements set out in section 78 of the Education Act 2002 and promote the Social, Moral, Spiritual and Cultural (SMSC) development of their pupils.
+In 2014, the DfE reinforced that schools need: ‘to create and enforce a clear and rigorous expectation to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs’.

 All curriculum areas, in particular RE and PSE, help to further our young people’s understanding of what it means to live in modern Britain.

-Oakfield operates six theme days per year.
-The SMSC co-ordinator, plans, supports staff in delivery and evaluates the school thematic days and monitors the quality and impact of the Tutor programmes.
+The SMSC Coordinator plans, supports staff in delivery and evaluates the school thematic days and monitors the quality and impact of the Tutor programmes.

 This rigour enables the following:

-Through ensuring pupils’ SMSC development, Oakfield demonstrates its ability to promote fundamental British values
+Through ensuring pupils’ SMSC development, Oakfield School demonstrates its ability to promote fundamental British Values